adelbertc/sabre/README.md

 If the # of workers is not specified, the number of workers spawned will be the value returned by `Runtime.getRuntime().availableProcessors()`.
-This value is subtracted by two on the master machine address so as to not interfere with the `Master` and `ResultHandler` - if you really want to do that, override it in the config!
+This value is subtracted by one on the master machine address so as to not interfere with the `Master` and `ResultHandler` - if you really want to do that, override it in the config!